Take a Tour

 Why use TAO?

 TAO helps you set up and organize all types of assessments quickly and efficiently.
-TAO's simple architecture allows for easy resource navigation, enabling you to re-use existing tests or parts of tests, and to add new assessment material to previous assessments, including those used by other teachers or with other groups.
+TAO's simple architecture allows for the easy navigation of resources which enables you to re-use existing tests or parts of tests.
+You can also add new assessment material to previous assessments, including those used by other teachers or with other groups.

 Putting an Assessment together

-Now, let's walk through the steps of create an assessment and manage your assessment resources.
+Let's walk through the steps to create an assessment and manage your assessment resources.

 Test items prepared by other users may be available to you, as well as items you have prepared yourself for previous assessments.

-In TAO's Assessment Builder Bar, select Items and examine the test items that are already available in the Library on the left.
+In TAO's Assessment Builder Bar, select the Items icon and examine the test items that are already available in the Library on the left.

-If you do not have enough ready-to-go items, then you will need to create new ones.
-TAO offers a solution with intuitively designed testing Item templates.
+If you do not have enough ready-to-go items, then you will need to create new ones utilizing TAO's item authoring tool.

-Your new Item will consist of interactions.
-Authoring an item means adding interactions to it.
-Interactions include the following types: simple, text-based, graphic, and miscellaneous (called Common Interactions, Inline Interactions, Graphic Interactions, and Custom Interactions in TAO).
+Your new item will consist of interactions which are added by Authoring an item.
+Interactions include the following types: Common, Inline, Graphic, and Custom Interactions.
 For further information on these types, see the Interactions section.

 For each type, the procedure to create interactions will vary.
 See detailed descriptions of these procedures in each Interaction section.

-To do this, go back to TAO's Assessment Builder Bar, and select Tests.
-You can add items to a Test by selecting them from the Test Library.
+To do this, select the Tests icon on the assessment builder bar.
+You can add items to a test by selecting them from the Test Library.
 See the Creating a new test section for more details.

-This can be done by setting up a dummy test-taker account, which you would do at the start of the academic year.
+You can try your test by setting up a test-taker account.
 A trial helps ensure everything will run as expected during the actual student assessment.
 After checking the Test with a trial run, the next step is to set up a Delivery.

-To do this, select Test-takers in the Assessment Builder Bar.
+To do this, select the Test-takers icon in the Assessment Builder Bar.
 See the Creating test-takers section for more details.

-After entering or uploading the Test-taker profiles of all your students in the TAO assessment system, you will need to organize them into groups, depending on which students are taking which assessments.
+After entering or uploading the Test-taker profiles of all your students in TAO, you will need to organize them into groups depending on which students are taking which assessments.
 It may be that an entire class of students is taking the same assessments, or it may be that you need to create smaller groups of test-takers for certain types of assessment.

-To do this, select Groups in the Assessment Builder Bar.
+To do this, select the Groups icon in the assessment builder bar.
 See the Creating a new group section for more details.

 Before students can take the assessment you have prepared, the test needs to be assembled as a Delivery.

-To do this, you will need to select Deliveries in the Assessment Builder Bar.
+To do this, you will need to select teh Deliveries icon in the assessment builder bar.
 See the Creating a new delivery section for more details.

 After the assessment is over, you will want to see how your test-takers did.

-To do this, select Results in the Assessment Builder Bar.
-See the Exporting results section for more details.
+To do this, select Results in the assessment builder bar.
+See the Viewing results section for more details.